Buyeo: Law

 Buyeo had a law that makes the thief reimburse the price that is equivalent to twelve times of the original amount the person stole, and had an eye to eye approach in terms of law.

 Legacy

 In the 1930s, Chinese historian Jin Yufu (金毓黻) developed a linear model of descent for the people of Manchuria and northern Korea, from the kingdoms of Buyeo, Goguryeo, and Baekje, to the modern Korean nationality.
 Later historians of Northeast China built upon this influential model.

 Goguryeo and Baekje, two of the Three Kingdoms of Korea, considered themselves successors of Buyeo.
-King Onjo, the founder of Baekje, is said to have been a son of King Dongmyeongseong, founder of Goguryeo.
+King Onjo, the founder of Baekje, is said to have been a son of King Dongmyeong, founder of Goguryeo.
 Baekje officially changed its name to Nambuyeo (South Buyeo, Korean: 남부여; Hanja: 南夫餘) in 538.
 Goryeo also considered itself a descendant of Buyeo through their direct ancestral ties with Goguryeo and Baekje.
 This is seen in their representation of palace names that were named after former kingdoms that were considered their forefathers.